Hand-held Calculators

 If you have any further information about this please get in touch with us.

-In 1976 Sharp had introduced the first calculator with solar cells, the EL-8026 "Sun Man".
+In 1976 Sharp had introduced the first calculator equipped with solar cells, the EL-8026 "Sun Man".
 However, this was not purely solar powered because the calculator used rechargeable batteries and the solar cells were on the back of the calculator and were used just to recharge the batteries.

 The early solar cells were still inefficient.
 This one requires quite bright light before the display appears and the calculator operates.
 Soon, with improvements in the technology (and also in the power requirements of the electronics), the size of the solar cells dropped to a fraction of this one.